 Customers wishing to determine if their property is within any or all of Queensland Urban Utilities’ connection areas should first view the connection area maps that relate to the connection they want below.
 These maps show the scope of Queensland Urban Utilities geographic area by participating local government area and specific grids.
 Customers should first identify the grid/grids they are interested in viewing and then select the link to specific maps.

-Water connection area map
+Drinking water connection area map

 Non-drinking water connection area map